MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ### Install the Exchange Online PowerShell module

-To install the Exchange Online PowerShell module for the first time, complete the following steps:
+To install the module for the first time, complete the following steps:

 1. Install or update the PowerShellGet module as described in [Installing PowerShellGet](/powershell/scripting/gallery/installing-psget).

 2. Close and re-open the Windows PowerShell window.

-3. Now you can use the **Install-Module** cmdlet to install the Exchange Online PowerShell module from the PowerShell Gallery.
-Typically, you'll want the latest public version of the module, but you can also install a Preview version if one is available.
+3. Now you can use the **Install-Module** cmdlet to install the module from the PowerShell Gallery.
+Typically, you'll want the latest public version of the module, but you can also install a Preview version if are any available.

    - To install **the latest public version** of the module, run **one** of the the following commands: